konggu128/Transcriptome-/README.md

 done
 ```
 ### 4.5 Different alignment methods comparison;
-so, 3-4 methods have been used to align the reads into genome/cdna
+So, 3-4 methods have been used to align the reads into genome/cdna

 BAM files comparisons using samtools flagstat tool

-now, we can compare the resutls of these alignment results
+Now, we can compare the resutls of these alignment results

-for each method, in their corresponding folder:
+For each method, in their corresponding folder:
 ```{php}
 mkdir flagstat_output
 for i in `seq 6 9`